 Support winner: ExpressVPN

-7. Streaming: Private Internet Access vs ExpressVPN
+7. Netflix and Streaming: Private Internet Access vs ExpressVPN

 First up is PIA.
 I found that Private Internet Access could not unblock Netflix.
 Here you can see Netflix is blocking me when connected to a PIA server in the US.